When a tree falls on a person or property, insurance companies basically want to know three things:

 The challenges of diagnosis for tree defects in the after situation of failure or the degree of difficulty in placing a value on a tree or plant is significantly exacerbated by the ability to testify to those opinions should the matter escalate to lawsuit.
 You are not just seeking an arborist who can provide you with a professional opinion but also can testify to that opinion under oath, including the much-dreaded cross examination.
 Everyone has a game plan and definite opinion until cross examination begins.

 The arborist you seek to assist you in a claim must have a CV showing their experience and expertise in past matters as the one you have in hand.
-And, there must be demonstrated on their CV or otherwise make available to you, their testimony experience for both the plaintiff and the defendant in similar matters as the instant assignment.
+And, their testimony experience for both the plaintiff and the defendant in similar matters as the assignment must be demonstrated on their CV or otherwise made available to you,